Gradient Norm Regularization Second-Order Algorithms for Solving Nonconvex-Strongly Concave Minimax Problems: Abstract

 \section{Abstract}

 In this paper, we study second-order algorithms for solving nonconvex-strongly concave minimax problems, which have attracted much attention in recent years in many fields, especially in machine learning.
-We propose a gradient norm regularized trust region (GRTR) algorithm to solve nonconvex-strongly concave minimax problems, where the objective function of the trust region subproblem in each iteration uses a regularized version of the Hessian matrix, and the regularization coefficient and the radius of the ball constraint are proportional to the square root of the gradient norm.
-The iteration complexity of the proposed GRTR algorithm to obtain an $\mathcal{O}(\epsilon,\sqrt{\epsilon})$-second-order stationary point is proved to be upper bounded by $\tilde{\mathcal{O}}(\rho^{0.5}\kappa^{1.5}\epsilon^{-3/2})$, where $\rho$ and $\kappa$ are the Lipschitz constant of the Jacobian matrix and the condition number of the objective function respectively, which matches the best known iteration complexity of second-order methods for solving nonconvex-strongly concave minimax problems.
-We further propose a Levenberg-Marquardt algorithm with a gradient norm regularization coefficient and use the negative curvature direction to correct the iteration direction (LMNegCur), which does not need to solve the trust region subproblem at each iteration.
-We also prove that the LMNegCur algorithm achieves an $\mathcal{O}(\epsilon,\sqrt{\epsilon})$-second-order stationary point within $\tilde{\mathcal{O}}(\rho^{0.5}\kappa^{1.5}\epsilon^{-3/2})$ number of iterations.
-Numerical results show the efficiency of both proposed algorithms. \keywords{Trust region, Levenberg-Marquardt algorithm, nonconvex-strongly concave minimax problems, second-order algorithms} \subclass{90C47, 90C26, 90C30}
+We propose a gradient norm regularized trust-region (GRTR) algorithm to solve nonconvex-strongly concave minimax problems, where the objective function of the trust-region subproblem in each iteration uses a regularized version of the Hessian matrix, and the regularization coefficient and the radius of the ball constraint are proportional to the square root of the gradient norm.
+The iteration complexity of the proposed GRTR algorithm to obtain an $\mathcal{O}(\epsilon,\sqrt{\epsilon})$-second-order stationary point is proved to be upper bounded by $\tilde{\mathcal{O}}(\ell^{1.5}\rho^{0.5}\mu^{-1.5}\epsilon^{-1.5})$, where $\mu$ is the strong concave coefficient, $\ell$ and $\rho$ are the Lipschitz constant of the gradient and Jacobian matrix respectively, which matches the best known iteration complexity of second-order methods for solving nonconvex-strongly concave minimax problems.
+We further propose a Levenberg-Marquardt algorithm with a gradient norm regularization coefficient and use the negative curvature direction to correct the iteration direction (LMNegCur), which does not need to solve the trust-region subproblem at each iteration.
+We also prove that the LMNegCur algorithm achieves an $\mathcal{O}(\epsilon,\sqrt{\epsilon})$-second-order stationary point within $\tilde{\mathcal{O}}(\ell^{1.5}\rho^{0.5}\mu^{-1.5}\epsilon^{-1.5})$ number of iterations.
+The inexact variants of both algorithms can still obtain $\mathcal{O}(\epsilon,\sqrt{\epsilon})$-second-order stationary points with high probability, but only require $\tilde{\mathcal{O}}(\ell^{2.25}\rho^{0.25}\mu^{-1.75}\epsilon^{-1.75})$ Hessian-vector products and $\tilde{\mathcal{O}}(\ell^{2}\rho^{0.5}\mu^{-2}\epsilon^{-1.5})$ gradient ascent steps.
+Numerical results show the efficiency of both proposed algorithms. \keywords{trust-region, Levenberg-Marquardt algorithm, nonconvex-strongly concave minimax problems, second-order algorithms} \subclass{90C47, 90C26, 90C30}